cabal-club/cable/wire.md

 Referencing a post by its hash provides a **causal proof**: it demonstrates that a post must have occurred after all of the other posts referenced.
-This property can be useful for ordering chat messages, since a timestamp alone can cause ordering problems if a client's hardware clock is skewed, or a timestamp is spoofed.
+This property can be useful for ordering chat messages, since a timestamp alone can cause ordering problems if a host's hardware clock is skewed, or a timestamp is spoofed.

 Implementations are RECOMMENDED to set and utilize links on chat messages specifically (`post/text`).
 Clients that do not support setting links will reduce the quality of the cabal's data's eventual consistency.
-The greater the number of clients that are participating in a cabal that do not set links, the more vulnerable to clock skew or maliciously inaccurate timestamps its participants will be.
+The greater the number of hosts that are participating in a cabal that do not set links, the more vulnerable to clock skew or maliciously inaccurate timestamps its participants will be.

 ##### 5.1.3.1 Setting links
 In order to set links on a post, each channel's current heads MUST be tracked.

-If a client is setting links on new posts, it MUST set the `links` field to the hashes of all known heads in the channel being posted in.
+If a host is setting links on new posts, it MUST set the `links` field to the hashes of all known heads in the channel being posted in.
 Doing so will converge the number of heads in a channel down to 1 (the post being made).